fazzam12345/PetroSEG-v2/README.md

 ---

 ## Introduction 🌟
-This project is a web application built using Streamlit and PyTorch.
+This project is a web application built using Streamlit and Tensorflow.
 It performs unsupervised segmentation on uploaded images.
 The segmented image can be downloaded, and the colors of the segments can be customized.

 ---

-## Acknowledgments 🙏
+## Acknowledgments
 This code is inspired from the project [pytorch-unsupervised-segmentation](https://github.com/kanezaki/pytorch-unsupervised-segmentation) by kanezaki.
 The original project is based on the paper "Unsupervised Image Segmentation by Backpropagation" presented at IEEE ICASSP 2018.
 The code is optimized for thin section images and microscopy analysis.

 ---

-## Requirements 📋
+## Requirements
-- Python 3.x
 - Streamlit
-- PyTorch
 - OpenCV
 - NumPy
+- Tensorflow
 - scikit-image
 - PIL
 - base64

 ---

-## Installation 🛠️
+## Installation

 1. **Clone the repository**
     ```bash